Our best pals can’t help but leave a little part of them with us, in the form of their fur, wherever we go.

-Other indications which can contribute to shedding are excessive scratching or constant licking.
-A thin, dry or dull coat can also shed more.
+Other indications that can contribute to shedding are excessive scratching or constant licking.
+Dry skin or a thin, dry, or dull coat can also shed more.

 A good daily brushing can help reduce the amount of fur you will experience around your home or on your clothes.
 Some brushes are designed to remove the undercoat, such as the DakPets de-shedding brush.
 It makes sense that the more fur you can remove by grooming your dog, the less will end up inhabiting your home—and clothes.

 Bathing a dog in a shampoo designed to reduce shedding can also help.
 The frequency of the bath will depend entirely upon the breed, type of coat, the dog’s health and the amount of activity they do.
 After all, rolling around in a muddy field will mean more baths than lying asleep on the couch.